johnmidavis/rails-in-docker/README.md

 I am stealing this initially from https://blog.codeship.com/running-rails-development-environment-docker/ .
 There are some corrections in the comments.
 What you get at the end of the tutorial is not very interesting - the default rails page and a postgres DB which is unused.

+The next thing I want besides static pages is authentication.

 ## SETUP

 I am assuming that you have Docker engine installed - I am using 18.05.0 - there are several resources to do this on your favorite OS.
 Please smoke test and see that you can create any old container and run docker-compose without error.